JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_1.md

 "That we are called Life Carriers should not confuse you.
 We can and do carry life to the planets, but we brought no life to Urantia.
 Urantia life is unique, original with the planet.
 This sphere is a life-modification world; all life appearing hereon was formulated by us right here on the planet; (667)

-"The material self, the ego-entity of human identity, is dependent during the physical life on the continuing function of the material life vehicle, on the continued existence of the unbalanced equilibrium of energies and intellect which, on Urantia, has been given the name life".
+“The material self, the ego-entity of human identity, is dependent during the physical life on the continuing function of the material life vehicle, on the continued existence of the unbalanced equilibrium of energies and intellect which, on Urantia, has been given the name life”.
 (1229)

-There was a time when we could put these two widely separated statements together and contend that they mean that only if an organism has the potential to develop intellect do the Urantia Book authors classify it as "life."
-Accepting this definition, we could live with the indisputable evidence for what we have routinely calld "life" existed almost 4 billion years ago.
+There was a time when we could put these two widely separated statements together and contend that they mean that only if an organism has the potential to develop intellect do the Urantia Book authors classify it as “life.”
+Accepting this definition, we could live with the indisputable evidence for what we have routinely calld “life” existed almost 4 billion years ago.

 The following quotations nullify that interpretation.

-"550,000,000 years ago the Life Carrier corps returned to Urantia.
+“550,000,000 years ago the Life Carrier corps returned to Urantia.
 In co-operation with spiritual powers and superphysical forces we organized and initiated the original life patterns of this world and planted them in the hospitable waters of the realm.
-All planetary life down to the days of Caligastia, the Planetary Prince, had its origin in our three original, identical, and simultaneous marine-life implantations."
+All planetary life down to the days of Caligastia, the Planetary Prince, had its origin in our three original, identical, and simultaneous marine-life implantations.”
 (667)

-"The bacteria, simple vegetable organisms of a very primitive nature, are very little changed from the early dawn of life; they even exhibit a degree of retrogression in their parasitic behavior.
+“The bacteria, simple vegetable organisms of a very primitive nature, are very little changed from the early dawn of life; they even exhibit a degree of retrogression in their parasitic behavior.
 Many of the fungi also represent a retrograde movement in evolution, being plants which have lost their chlorophyll-making ability and have become more or less parasitic.
 The majority of disease-causing bacteria and their auxiliary virus bodies really belong to this group of renegade parasitic fungi.
-During the intervening ages all of the vast kingdom of plant life has evolved from ancestors from which the bacteria have also descended."
+During the intervening ages all of the vast kingdom of plant life has evolved from ancestors from which the bacteria have also descended.”
 (732)

-Written by a "Life Carrier," it is written as if there was no life of any kind (including bacterial life), on this planet prior to the implantations made by the Life carriers just 550,000,000 years ago.
+Written by a “Life Carrier,” it is written as if there was no life of any kind (including bacterial life), on this planet prior to the implantations made by the Life carriers just 550,000,000 years ago.

 This accords with what most believed in the 1930's--that the pre-Cambrian period was devoid of life forms until the Cambrian age about half a billion years ago.
 It also accords with what is expressed on page 1109.

-"The laws of revelation hamper us greatly by their proscription of the impartation of unearned or premature knowledge."
+“The laws of revelation hamper us greatly by their proscription of the impartation of unearned or premature knowledge.”
 (1109)

 In many instances the Revelators have gone to extremes to follow their mandate.
 But they did tell us what they were doing, if we would listen. (see also 1008, 1260)

 However they have given us their answer to the question of whether life is a spontaneously occurring phenomena.
 No, life is not a spontaneously occurring phenomena.
 It is always brought to the planets by the Life Carriers.

-"Life does not spontaneously appear in the universes; the Life Carriers must initiate it on the barren planets."
+“Life does not spontaneously appear in the universes; the Life Carriers must initiate it on the barren planets.”
 (399)

 The Life Carriers often carry actual life plasm to a new world, but not always.
 They sometimes organize the life patterns after arriving on the planet.
 Such was the origin of the planetary life of Urantia.
 (399)

-"That we are called Life Carriers should not confuse you.
+“That we are called Life Carriers should not confuse you.
 We can and do carry life to the planets, but we brought no life to Urantia.
 Urantia life is unique, original with the planet.
-This sphere is a life-modification world; all life appearing hereon was formulated by us right here on the planet."
+This sphere is a life-modification world; all life appearing hereon was formulated by us right here on the planet.”
 (667)

 According to the Urantia revelation, Life Carriers first visited this planet 900,000,000 years ago as part of an inspection commission which recommended Urantia be placed on the life-experiment registry.
 They returned 600,000,000 years ago but decided to wait before initiating life, something which was done 550,000,000 years ago.